spiderthatcodes/embody/README.md

-# Embody Coaching & Counseling
+# Stephanie Morales Coaching & Counseling

 This is the website for a small business.
 The goal of the site is to establish a professional online presense for Stephanie Morales and her coaching business.